Reconstructing occluded Elevation Information in Terrain Maps with Self-supervised Learning: Methodology

 \subsection{Problem statement}

-We consider a 2.5D \ac{DEM} $\mathbf{m}_\mathrm{gt} \in \mathcal{R}^{n \times m}$ of a terrain patch as our ground-truth.
-The terrain patch of length $l$ and width $w$ is discretized with a resolution $r$ to compose a regular grid of dimension $n \times m$, which encodes the elevation at every grid cell.
-Additionally, we consider an occluded 2.5D \ac{DEM} $\mathbf{m}_\mathrm{occ} \in \mathcal{R}^{n \times m}$ of the same terrain patch as our model input.
-The occluded grid cells are represented computationally with NaN values.
+We consider a 2.5D \ac{DEM} $\mathbf{m}_\mathrm{occ} \in \mathcal{R}^{n \times m}$ of a terrain patch.
+The terrain patch of length $l$ and width $w$ is discretized at a resolution $r$ to compose a regular grid of dimension $n \times m$, which encodes the elevation at every grid cell.
+However, some elevation information is missing because of geometrical occlusion or other reasons such as degraded depth measurements.
+We create a binary occlusion mask $\mathbf{M}_\mathrm{occ} \in [0; 1]^{n \times m}$ which assigns a value of 1 to grid cells with missing elevation information and 0 to grid cells with known elevations.
+We define our problem as such, that we want to estimate a reconstructed \ac{DEM} $\mathbf{m}_\mathrm{rec}$ which matches the ground-truth \ac{DEM} $\mathbf{m}_\mathrm{gt}$ as closely as possible.
+During inference, we construct a composition $\mathbf{m}_{\mathrm{comp}}$ between the original input $\mathbf{m}_\mathrm{occ}$ for the non-occluded grid cells and the reconstruction $\mathbf{m}_\mathrm{rec}$ for the occluded grid cells.